capsidjs/capsid/README.md

 ### Dom Component

-A Dom Component is a group of html elements which has some special functions and/or behaviours in addition to its default behaviours.
+A Dom Component is a group of html elements which has some special functions and/or behaviours in addition to its default ones.

 ### Class Component

-A Class Component (or Class based Component) is a group of html elements which has some special functions and/or behaviours in addition to its default behaviours and is characterize by its *html class name*.
+A Class Component (or Special html class) is a group of html elements which has some special functions and/or behaviours in addition to its default ones and is characterize by its *html class name*.

-`class-componenet.js` is a tool for defining a class component in this sense.
+`class-componenet.js` is a tool for creating class components in this sense.

 ### Coelement